Emergent BioSolutions posts first-quarter profit on vaccine funding

 Emergent lowered its 2021 contract manufacturing revenue forecast to $765 million to $875 million from its prior view of $925 million to $965 million.

-The company was ordered to stop making vaccine for AstraZeneca (AZN.L) at its Baltimore plant after ingredients from that company's shot contaminated a batch of J&J vaccine.
-J&J has since taken control of manufacturing that plant, where the Food and Drug administration identified a long list of problems. read more
+The company was ordered to stop making vaccine for AstraZeneca at its Baltimore plant after ingredients from that company’s shot contaminated a batch of J&J vaccine.
+J&J has since taken control of manufacturing that plant, where the Food and Drug administration identified a long list of problems.

 Net income was $69.7 million, or $1.28 per share, for the quarter, versus a loss of $12.5 million, or 24 cents per share, a year earlier.